 Alcohol in cooking.
 Although some alcohol evaporates (“ is cooked off”), it is hard to know how much alcohol remains in your food.

-Sweeteners (sugar substitutes)
+Sweeteners (sugar substitutes) and pregnancy

-Limit your caffeine intake to 300 mg per day while you are pregnant.
+Limit your caffeine intake to 300 mg per day or less while you are pregnant.
 That is about two cups (500 mL) of coffee or six cups (1500 mL) of black tea per day.
 Other sources of caffeine that count towards your daily total include iced tea, pop, and dark chocolate.
 Learn more about the facts on caffeine.

 Energy drinks are not recommended while you are pregnant.
 Not only are they high in caffeine, they also contain ingredients that may not be safe for you or your baby.
 Learn more about the facts on energy drinks.